ragibson/manim-videos/black_scholes_derivation/approximate_script.md

 Going back to our stock price simulation, S(t) / S(0) is lognormally distributed, and we're interested in what those parameters, mu and sigma, should be in general.

-To start off simple, let's just think about S(1) and look at the mu term.
+To start off simple, let's just think about S(1) and look at that mu term.

 Mu will shift the distribution left and right, so it determines how much the stock price tends to drift upward or downward on average.